wavecon/wavestack/docs/content/en/reference/instance_types.md

 {{% alert color="info" %}}

-Please [get in touch with our support](../../support) if you require different sizes or a higher amount of gpu based Instances!
+Please [get in touch with our support](../../support) if you require different sizes or a higher amount of GPU based Instances!

 {{% /alert %}}